AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/home.md

 [![Contributors](https://img.shields.io/github/contributors/AlexDCode/AutomatedRadioEvaluationSuite)](https://github.com/AlexDCode/AutomatedRadioEvaluationSuite/graphs/contributors)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/AlexDCode/AutomatedRadioEvaluationSuite/blob/main/LICENSE.txt)

-The **Automated Radio Evaluation Suite (ARES)** enables automated RF measurements for power amplifiers and antennas.
+The **Automated Radio Evaluation Suite (ARES)** enables automated RF measurements for power amplifiers and antennas interfacing seamlessly with existing laboratory equipment using standard communication protocols and offering a comprehensive and user-friendly interface.
 Unlike commercial software, this app is open-source, customizable, and free.
 Download the [latest release](https://github.com/AlexDCode/AutomatedRadioEvaluationSuite/releases) and follow the getting started guide to learn how to use it.
 Please note that the app is still in development, and some features may not be available in this release.

 ## Features